HugoCapot/Natural-Language-Processing-ENSAE-3A/README.md

 Association for Computational Linguistics.

 The repo contains the following documents :
-- `README.md` : Read-me document that presents the repo
+- `README.md` : Read-me document that presents the repo,
-- `Report NLP Hugo CAPOT.pdf` : Report of the project, with explantions and result
+- `Report NLP Hugo CAPOT.pdf` : Report of the project, with explantions and result,
-- `Code NLP Hugo CAPOT.ipynb` : Commented Jupyter Notebook that contains all my work for the project
+- `Code NLP Hugo CAPOT.ipynb` : Commented Jupyter Notebook that contains all my work for the project.